bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ## Is this book up to date?

-Bevy has a very rapid pace of development, with new major releases roughly every three months.
+Bevy has a very rapid pace of development, with new major releases around 3 times a year.
 Every version brings a lot of changes, so keeping this book updated can be a major challenge.

 To ease the maintenance burden, the policy of the project is that the book may